Jayaradha/pipeline/README.md

 ```

 #Deployment
- Model generation from spark to s3 is deployed in EMR cluster and a scheduled to run every day.
+ Model generation from spark to s3 is deployed in EMR cluster a scheduled to run batch process.
 Kafka is deployed in EC2 m4Xlarge instance.
 Scalatra is deployed in EC2 m4Xlarge instance.

 #Mobile App
 Scalatra genrated services are consumed by mobile app and the morning and evening medication is sent to customers mobile

 #ScreenShots

+#Future Scope
+Predict calorie intake
+Predict workouts need to be done
+Extend it to apply to any medication management based solutions and emergency medication management

+#Credits
+Deva from baba medicals India (Initial data)
+Catherin Croft Phd from Auckland University, for validating the results.

 ##References:
 - http://reference.medscape.com/drug/humalog-insulin-lispro-999005